Home Design With Children in Mind

 Book shelves and chests are a great idea, but you can expand on this by building storage into furniture or having storage underneath the floor or in the walls.

 We cannot forget about designing a child’s bedroom when building a home for a family.
 A child’s bedroom should reflect their personality and not just the parents wishes for them, it should be filled with memories but still move ahead with future plans and goals.
-You can coordinate your child’s bedroom in the future with different kinds of wallpapers and bed linen to match their interests, but if they’re still young then keeping a neutral palette will help them to grow in to it.
+You can coordinate your child’s bedroom in the future with different kinds of wallpapers and bed linen or choose the right rug to match their interests, but if they’re still young then keeping a neutral palette will help them to grow in to it.

 Just keep in mind that you’ll need to renovate the bedroom several times to give your children the best childhood experience you can.
 Your child’s bedroom will evolve several times throughout their childhood, so be prepared to drastically swap the decor and furniture multiple times.
 With this in mind, remember to start small, utilise storage and keep it clutter-free to accommodate frequent changes.
 We always consider this, as Islington architects, when designing homes.